 Part 1 of AlcoholEdu and Part 1 of Sexual Assault Prevention are required.
-You received a hold on your account Monday, August 31st regarding this requirement.
+You will receive a registration hold on your account regarding this requirement.
 Once BOTH modules have been completed, it may take up to twenty-four hours for the hold to be removed.

 ALCOHOLEDU + SEXUAL ASSAULT PREVENTION

 Required Alcohol EDU and Sexual Assault Prevention Online Trainings for all incoming students

 Florida State University invites all incoming students to complete two educational programs focused on serious issues facing students to help ensure a healthy and positive college experience.
 EverFi provides alcohol use and interpersonal violence (sexual assault, relationship violence, stalking, and sexual harassment) education.

 AlcoholEdu is an interactive, two-part online program to help you make healthy and safe decisions around alcohol.
 You will need to pass with a score of 75%.

 Sexual Assault Prevention is an interactive two-part online program to help you make informed decisions about sex and relationships.
 It can help prevent sexual violence and demonstrate how to intervene in high-risk situations.
 Surveys personalize your experience, measure attitudes and behaviors and are confidential.
 Individual students' answers are not available to FSU, only aggregate data.

 You will not need to complete these until you receive an invitation sent to your student email.
 The invitation will only be sent to your FSU student email address.